 3 Steps to Avoid Post-Acquisition Culture Blues

 Company culture is defined as, “shared values, beliefs, and behaviors that determine how people do things in an organization.”
 Culture is vital to employee and company success.
-Yet for all it’s worth, it is hard to manage and measure – especially during a major upheaval like an acquisition.
+Yet for all it’s worth, it is hard to manage and measure – especially during a major upheaval like a group move or an acquisition.

-As you prepare for your acquisition, create a strategy around merging company cultures to combat pitfalls.
+As you prepare for your group move or acquisition, create a strategy around merging company cultures to combat pitfalls.
 Incorporate 3 steps into your plan: